psahni/aws_saa_prep/7_ec2_instance_storage.md

    * For data that is infrequently accessed,  Where low cost is imp.
  * For exam purpose, we only need to know the differences (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html)

+* Multiattach
-- Multple EC2 instances can be attached to one EBS
+- Multple EC2 instances can be attached to one EBS in same AZ
 - EBS multi attach:- Upto 16EC2 instances at a time

+## EBS Encryption
+* First we create EBS volume, then we create snapshot.
+This snapshot will be un encruypted.
+* We copy the snapshot, and then we get the option to encrypt the snapshot.
+* Then from that encrypted snapshot, we create an encrypted volume.
+* We can also directly create encrypted volume from first snapshot